johanneshilden/lets-parse/untyped-lambda-calculus/README.md

     return $ App a b
 ```

-Given the application x y, this parser will prematurely accept x, before the entire term is read.
+we find that &ndash; given, for example, the application x&nbsp;y, this parser will prematurely accept x before the entire term is read.
 We could try to fix this by placing the application parser first to give it precedence;

 ```haskell
 badterm = app <|> var <|> parens badterm <|> lambda badterm
 ```

 but then we end up with an infinite loop.
-Looking at the production rules for the context-free grammar of this parser, we have something like the following:

-T → α      <br />
-T → (T)    <br />
-T → λα.T   <br />
-T → T T    <br />
-α → x | y | ... <br />

-We have a problem here with the 4th rule.
+We have a problem here with the 4th rule: T → T&nbps;T.

 #### Eliminating left recursion